The 6 Best Retractable Dog Leads: Tested & Evaluated 2023

 Unfortunately, the DogNation Lead was not made for larger dogs.
 If your canine companion is on the larger side, we recommend you go with the tried-and-true Flexi dog lead.

-If you ask a dog trainer or simply do a quick google search, you’ll quickly encounter warnings about retractable leads and lead training.
+If you ask a dog trainer or simply do a quick Google search, you’ll soon encounter warnings about retractable leads and lead training (we have referenced some articles below as well).
 The truth is, teaching a dog to walk only with a retractable lead will most likely teach them to pull.
 Just think about it - if you don’t use the stopping function excessively, the retractable lead will always have some tension (which is how these leads are supposed to work, after all).

 However, from the dog’s perspective, this sends a message that they just need to pull harder if they want to go farther.
 The nuances of retractable leads are not so easy to explain to canines, which is why they are only recommended for dogs who already understand walking on a lead as well as recall.

 There is no official recommended length - it all depends on your needs.
-While in most everyday situations 3 meters will suffice, if there is lots of open space for your dog to explore on your walks, you’ll probably want a lead that’s longer.
-Eight meters is usually the longest option.
+While in most everyday situations 3 metres will suffice, if there is lots of open space for your dog to explore on your walks, you’ll probably want a lead that’s longer.
+Eight metres is usually the longest option.